-Corfu is a Greek island of exceptional beauty and rich past.
-It is famous for its amazing beaches, green sceneries, one-of-a-kind traditions and delicious local delicacies.
-On this Ferryhopper page, you can find all the information you need to plan your holidays in Corfu: attractions, accommodation, villages, activities and ferry schedules.
-Book cheap ferry tickets on Ferryhopper in just 4 clicks!
+Corfu is an island of exceptional beauty in the Ionian sea.
+It is famous for its amazing beaches and landscapes as well as for its traditions and local delicacies.
+On this page, you can read more about holidays in Corfu, what to do and where to go, nightlife, accommodation, villages and ferry schedules.
+Book ferry tickets online to Corfu on Ferryhopper!

 The impressive Vlacherna Monastery and the islet of Pontikonisi in the background

 You can get to Corfu by ferry from mainland Greece or by plane from mainland Greece and a few European destinations.

 Ferries to Corfu depart daily from the port of Igoumenitsa in northwestern Greece.
 The ferry to Corfu takes about 1 hr.

 You can get to the port of Igoumenitsa from Thessaloniki in 3.5 hr by car or bus, as well as from Athens in 5.5 hr hours by car or bus.

 The international airport of Corfu is 2km from the main town and 3km from the port.

 Corfu is one of the largest Greek islands, boasting a diverse and interesting history dating back to the Paleolithic era.
 Sightseeing in Corfu should definitely be in your schedule during your stay.

 The island has endless options: you can visit amazing sandy beaches, explore castles and old mansions, dance till morning at venues by the beach and taste delicious local dishes.

 Beaches in Corfu